 If you test positive for HPV, it does not automatically mean you have cervical cancer.
 This means you have HPV and could be a warning sign that you may have or may develop cervical cancer.

-As a gynecologist in deer park that accepts Medicaid, Charles Evans Center is committed to your safety and health.
+As a gynecologist in deer park that accepts Medicaid, CEC Health Center is committed to your safety and health.
 We will help you through an unclear or abnormal pap smear result.
 There are steps that are taken following these kinds of results.
 These steps are dependent on what type of cells are found on your cervix.

 - Squamous intraepithelial lesion- These cells can be indicative of cancer, they are not cancer cells.
 They are classified into two types, low grade, and high grade.
 Classification of low grade means that these cells most likely will not turn into cancer for many years to come.
 A high-grade classification means that these cells have a higher chance of turning to cancer sooner.
 Your doctor will most likely order more diagnostic tests no matter what grade they are classified as.

 - Adenocarcinoma Cells- If these cells are found in the pap smear taken by your doctor.
 It is most likely cervical cancer.
 Your doctor will discuss the steps that need to be taken following the determination that you have cervical cancer.

 Contact Our Gynecologist in Deer Park That Accepts Medicaid

 CEC Health Center is a gynecologist in Deer Park that accepts Medicaid.
 We have many years of experience dealing with all kinds of medical concerns pertaining to women’s health.
 Whether it is birth control, routine check-ups, or treating more severe health concerns, CEC Health Center is ready and able to help you over the hurdles these things may bring your way.